 products (IMPs) in humans must be authorised by MHRA.
 No clinical

 trial of an IMP can commence without a Clinical Trials

 Clinical Trials Authorisations (CTA)

-Clinical trials authorisations are provided by the MHRA.
+Clinical trials authorisations are provided

 After obtaining a EudraCT number, the trial